tmokmss/deploy-time-build/README.md

 └── module1               # extracted module1 assets
 ```

+You can also override the path where assets are extracted by `extractPath` property for each asset.

 Please also check [the example directory](./example/) for a complete example.

 ## Motivation - why do we need this construct?